 - Make sure your track isn’t clipping.
-Distortion can ruin a track and there’s no way to remove these unpleasant artifacts in the mastering process
+Distortion can ruin a track and there’s no way to remove these unpleasant artefacts in the mastering process

 - Don’t over-compress your master track.
 Leaving a little headroom is key for ensuring your track will sound amazing after mastering.
 A typical mastering engineer will require your pre-mastering mix to sit somewhere from -8dB to -4dB

 - Avoid adding too many master effects.
 A little bit of global reverb is fine (aux sends are ideal), but if you go too far it can cause issues when mastering

 - Listen carefully for over-accentuated frequencies.
 If the bass is too muddy, try adding a high pass filter to clean up or remove excess or inaudible frequencies.
 If the mids are troubled, try reductive equalizing to highlight the most important sonic aspects of each track

 - Balance is key.
 Make sure you’re happy with how each track sits in the mix and relates to each other.
 This not only means volume but also panning

 - Take a break from mixing before exporting your final version.
 Ears are likely to get fatigued after a long session.
 Taking 10 minutes of silence every hour of producing can do wonders for any mix

 Why master on BandLab?

 BandLab offers three high-quality automated mastering settings for your music designed with Grammy-winning engineers.
 You get to choose what sounds best for your music.
 Master as many tracks as you want, share them as often as you want, and get unlimited .WAV and .MP3 downloads.
 Not only that, but BandLab Mastering is fully integrated into our cross-platform social music creation application.
 We are constantly improving the process and more settings are to come.
 Watch this space!